Links to Pictures on this Site

 Stanford-on-Teme (Worcestershire)

-St Mary's Church houses an alabaster monument to Sir Humphrey Selway and his wife Joyce.
+St Mary's Church houses an alabaster monument to Sir Humphrey Salway and his wife Joyce.
 He was marshal of the court to Henry VI and later associated with George Duke of Clarence, brother of Richard III and Edward IV.
 (No picture).

 There is also a plaque to Edward of Lancaster, Anne Neville's first husband, in the choir.